While the Travertine Hot Springs are no secret, there are several other hot springs close to the main pools that most first-time visitors miss!

 Travertine Hot Springs Overview

-The main hot springs are conveniently located just a short walk from the parking lot.
+The main Travertine Hot Springs are conveniently located just a short walk from the parking area.
 The secret pools require a bit more walking, but all are within a half-mile.
+In this guide, you will learn how to find every tub and pool in Travertine with useful information and photos for each.

 Location of Main Travertine Hot Springs: Off Jack Sawyer Road, about 1.5 miles southeast of Bridgeport